Nur-Nayeem/assignment-7-programming-hero/README.md

-# React Concepts Explained

-This document provides explanations for some fundamental React concepts, including JSX, state, props, hooks, and event handling.

----

 ## 1. What is JSX, and why is it used?

 **Ans:** JSX stands for Javascript XML.
 It looks like HTML but it actually written inside javascript code.
 It let us write UI elements such as button, text and images in a way that looks like HTML.
 It is primarily used with libraries like React for building user interfaces.